spynetS/Linecounter/README.md

 * Linux
-[Download](https://github.com/spynetS/Linecounter.git) the src code and and run the build.bash file This will create the binary and place it in the /usr/bin folder and set the environment variable so you only need to write Linecounter in your terminal
+[Download](https://github.com/spynetS/Linecounter.git) the src code and and run the build.bash file This will create the binary and place it in the /usr/bin folder and set the environment variable so you only need to write lctr in your terminal

 * Windows
 [Download](https://github.com/spynetS/Linecounter.git) the src code and and run the build.bat file